RJAIN-27/SlackBot-CSC510/Design.md

 Tagline for the bot to encompass what the bot does. ?

 ## Use Cases
+1. Issue a Book
+2. Return a Book
+3. Answer simple questions instantly
+4. Pattern matching and suggesting books from a set of queries posed by the user
 ## Design SKetches
 ## Architecture Design